 To establish cloud connections, computers and devices running VNC Connect must be able to communicate with RealVNC’s cloud service at the locations in the tables below.
 If a proxy or firewall is blocking outgoing communications, cloud connections cannot be established.

-You don’t need to comply with these requirements if you have an Enterprise subscription and only establish direct connections.
+You don’t need to comply with these requirements if you only establish direct connections.

 Note on SSL/TLS Proxies

 Strict certificate signature checking is used in VNC Connect clients (VNC Viewer and VNC Server) - SSL/TLS proxies that intercept SSL/TLS connections and mint new certificates will cause connections to fail.
 If SSL/TLS proxies or endpoint security software with SSL/TLS inspection are used in your organization, please ensure the IP addresses detailed below are whitelisted/bypassed.

 If you are sure endpoints have network access but you still cannot establish cloud connections, check our service status page.

 |IPv4 address||TCP port||UDP port||Role|

 |443||n/a||Update notification service (optional)|